 Could include coursework with an international focus from Geography, History, Political Science, Economics, Anthropology, Sociology, Rural Sociology, Women's and Gender Studies and Peace Studies.

 Focus Area (12 hours minimum)

 Course work with an international focus from an area of the student’s choice allowing the study of one area in depth.
-The focus area must be related to the foreign language the student is studying.
+The focus area is typically related to the foreign language the student is studying.
 Students are encouraged to take 9 credits from a single department or area.
-The 3-credit capstone experience will equal 12 hrs. of credit.
+The 3-credit capstone experience will complete the 12 hours of credit in the focus area.
 See information on the capstone options below.
 The focus area options are: East Asian Studies, Environmental Studies, European Studies, Latin American Studies, Peace Studies, or South Asian Studies.

 - The Capstone must be completed in the final 45 hours of coursework.

 - Students must earn a C- or higher to fulfill the Capstone requirement.